 Work on this advisory council includes:

 - Providing direction on Vizient’s role with members regarding Environmentally Preferred Purchasing (EPP)

-- Reviewing and providing feedback on current sustainability sourcing work
+- Reviewing and providing feedback on current environmentally preferred sourcing work

 - Helping prioritize projects